lambda-dom/trisagion/docs/readme.md

 The upshot of all this is that the `Alternative` typeclass is a red herring, choice is really a lax-monoidal structure.
 Let us go through the steps one by one to make this clearer.

-[^5]: The coherence laws hold up; exercise to the interested reader.
+[^5]: The coherence laws do hold up; exercise to the interested reader.

 ##### A. 3.
 4. 3.
 3. Monoidal categories and monoids.